TCNJ-Web-Team/Undergraduate-Astro-Site/to-do.md

+# Footer

+- fix mobile version

 # program redirects

-- need to have card visable on program list but redirect to a seperate url, not [slug]
+- x need to have card visable on program list but redirect to a seperate url, not [slug]

 Plan for hosting Undergradaute Program Explorer?